tranquilit/WAPT-Documentation/source/waptserver-install/security/security-configuration-certificate-authentication.rst

 That configuration restricts the visibility of WAPT Server to registered clients only, using the Agent private key generated during registration.

-  * The agent sends a CSR to WAPT server which is signed and send back to WAPT agent.
+  * The agent sends a CSR to WAPT server which is signed and sent back to WAPT agent.
   * Using that signed certificate, the agent can access protected parts of Nginx server

 .. note::